-Maritime law, sometimes referred to as admiralty law, is a unique body of law that governs maritime legal issues, questions, and concerns.
-Maritime law covers both domestic and private international laws and covers a myriad of regulations and rules, including shipping, cargo, maritime injuries, passenger transportations, goods transportation, accidents, and personal injuries.
+Maritime law sometimes referred to as admiralty law, is a unique body of law that governs maritime legal issues, questions, and concerns.
+Maritime law covers both domestic and private international laws and covers a myriad of regulations and rules, including shipping, cargo, maritime injuries, passenger transportation, goods transportation, accidents, and personal injuries.

 Maritime Law in the United States